- InfraBuild’s design guides and design advice can help projects obtain up to three IS Rating Scheme points

 A brochure is coming soon that details how InfraBuild’s EPDs and service offering can assist with gaining both IS rating scheme points and Green Building Council of Australia Green Star points.

-InfraBuild’s five EPDs can be downloaded here:
+InfraBuild’s four EPDs can be downloaded here:

 - Hot Rolled Structural and Rail